 Expedited refund procedure.
+(If the credit or refund provision is extended by legislation, the following special procedure will apply.)
 A special procedure applies for claiming a refund of part of the excise tax included in the price of the gasoline used for blending into gasohol.
 Gasohol blenders may file Form 8849 to claim a refund of the excise tax on gasoline so used for any period for which the claim is \$200 or more and the period is not less than one week.
 No claim under this procedure will be allowed unless filed by the end of the first quarter following the earliest quarter included in the claim.